Blendify/blender-manual/blender_docs/manual/compositing/types/input/image.rst

 Z
    Z depth layer.

-.. note:: MultiLayer Format
+.. note:: Multi-Layer Format

-   When a MultiLayer file format, like ``EXR``, is loaded, each layer is made available as a socket.
+   When a multi-layer file format, like ``EXR``, is loaded, each layer is made available as a socket.